tpogden/tdse-two/README.md

-# Time-Dependent Schr�dinger Equation Solver for a Two-Level Atom
+﻿# Time-Dependent Schrödinger Equation Solver for a Two-Level Atom

 ## Tests